layer-3/docs/docs/legacy/business/market-evaluation.md

 To overgrow The Wall Street, crypto should use and reimagine the competitor’s strengths.

-### Industry Participants and Regulations[​](https://www.yellow.org/docs/litepaper/market#industry-participants-and-regulations) <a href="#_96m01ya3cbds" id="_96m01ya3cbds"></a>
+### Industry Participants and Regulations

-We are convinced that Crypto Finance should learn and leverage from the legacy of Traditional Finance when it comes to responsibilities and users’ protection.
+We are convinced that Crypto Finance should learn and leverage from the legacy of Traditional Finance when it comes to responsibilities and users' protection.
 It will finally bring blockchain and Web3 finance to the new level of mass-scale.

-#### Financial Forecast & Target MarketCap[​](https://www.yellow.org/docs/litepaper/market#financial-forecast--target-marketcap) <a href="#_cre4qvtdgwnv" id="_cre4qvtdgwnv"></a>
+#### Financial Forecast & Target MarketCap

 Crypto Trading Volume (datasource: coinmarketcap).